mohayonao/CnvUI/README.md

 # CnvUI
-A tiny UI based on CanvasElement
+A tiny UI based on HTMLCanvasElement

 ## Dependencies
 [http://jquery.com/](jQuery) ( CnvUI is using $.fn.offset )